 Raynaud’s phenomenon is a condition that can cause discomfort as the blood supply to your fingers and toes becomes reduced.
 When this happens, you’ll notice your fingers or toes change colour.

 Raynaud’s phenomenon can be primary, where it occurs on its own, or it can be secondary when it’s linked to another disease or condition.
 Raynaud’s phenomenon can last from just a few minutes to many hours.

 Around five per cent of the population has the condition to some degree.
 It’s much more common in women and girls, with those under the age of 25 more commonly affected.

 Raynaud’s phenomenon doesn’t usually cause permanent damage.
 However, it can be a symptom of more serious underlying illnesses, so it‘s important to see your doctor if you experience it.

 Symptoms of Raynaud's phenomenon

 The body prevents heat loss in cold weather by redirecting the blood away from the extremities such as the fingers and toes.
 In a person with Raynaud’s phenomenon, this reaction is exaggerated.
 The blood vessels constrict tightly, starving the tissues of blood and causing the characteristic blue or white colour change.

-When blood flow returns, the skin turns from blue to red and finally back to the normal pink colour.
+When blood flow returns, the skin turns from blue to red and finally back to its normal colour.
 Circulation to the rest of the body is generally perfectly normal.
 There can also be pain, tingling and numbness in the fingers or toes.

 Primary Raynaud's phenomenon

 Primary Raynaud’s phenomenon (or Raynaud’s disease, or just Raynaud’s) is the most common form of Raynaud’s phenomenon.
 It’s referred to as ‘idiopathic’ because there is no clear underlying cause.
 It’s often so mild that the person never seeks medical attention.